bparanj/crystal/computer/firmware/firmware.md

 By understanding firmware, its role, and the importance of keeping it updated, users can ensure that their devices operate smoothly and securely.

 Firmware is a type of software that is embedded into a hardware device, providing low-level control and functionality for the device.
 It is stored in non-volatile memory, which means that the firmware remains intact even when the device is turned off.
-Firmware is essential for the proper operation of many electronic devices, including computers, smartphones, tablets, routers, and various peripherals.
+Firmware is essential for the proper operation of many electronic devices,  computers, smartphones, tablets, routers, and various peripherals.

 Key characteristics and functions of firmware include: